rejuancse/best-addons-for-elementor/readme.txt

 The automatic installation is the easiest way to install any plugin in WordPress.
 You can perform an automatic installation of logging in to your WordPress dashboard, navigating to the “Plugins” menu and click on the "Add New" button.

 This will open up a page showing all the available plugins in WordPress.
-In the search field, type Easy Addons for Elementor or xextensions.
-The search result will show you our Easy Addons for Elementor plugin, you can then see the detailed info by clicking on "More Details" and to install just click on the "Install Now" button.
+In the search field, type easy addons for elementor.
+The search result will show you our Easy addons for Elementor plugin, you can then see the detailed info by clicking on "More Details" and to install just click on the "Install Now" button.

 = Manual installation =

-Go to Dashboard > Plugins > Add New, then upload xextensions-for-wooCommerce.zip file and click Install Now.
+Go to Dashboard > Plugins > Add New, then upload easy-addons-for-elementor.zip file and click Install Now.

+### [Elementor](https://wordpress.org/plugins/elementor/) page builder is required for this plugin.

+### 18 FREE WIDGETS AND COUNTING

+1. [Animated Headine]
+2. [Breaking News]
+3. [Call Contact Form]
+4. [Count Down]
+5. [Event List]
+6. [EAFE Features]
+7. [Media Card]
+8. [Online Delivery Banner]
+9. [Photo Gallery]
+10. [Post Ajax Search]
+11. [Products Category List]
+12. [Restaurant Menu]
+13. [Restaurant Schedule]
+14. [Shop Banner]
+15. [Special Menu]
+16. [Member]
+17. [EAFE Title]

 == Screenshots ==

-1. WP-Elementor-Widgets List
-2. WP-Elementor-Widgets product settings
-3. Product listing view
-4. WP-Elementor-Widgets Search settings
-5. WP-Elementor-Widgets Quick view settings
-6. Quick view popup view
+1. Easy Addons for Elementor addons list
+2. Addons font view

 == Frequently Asked Questions ==